docker-hy/docker-hy.github.io/pages/part1/section-1.md

 CMD <command that is executed on `docker container run`>
 ```

 and is the instruction set for building an image.
+We will look into Dockerfiles later when we get to build our own image.

+If we go back to the cooking metaphor, Dockerfile is the recipe.

 ## Container ##

 Containers only contain that which is required to execute an application; and you can start, stop and interact with them.
 They are **isolated** environments in the host machine with the ability to interact with each other and the host machine itself via defined methods (TCP/UDP).

 List all your containers with `docker container ls`

 ```console
 $ docker container ls
   CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES